 Hosting your own dedicated game server provides you with a customizable gaming experience unlike any other.

-Along with offering you advanced stability and reliability for memory-intensive online multiplayer games, hosting your own dedicated game server allows you to control every aspect of gameplay—including establishing game configurations and choosing which players can connect to your server.
+Along with offering you advanced stability and reliability for memory-intensive online multiplayer games, hosting your own private gaming server allows you to control every aspect of gameplay—including establishing game configurations and choosing which players can connect to your server.

-No matter if you are playing Minecraft, Counter-Strike: Global Offensive, or Rust, running your own dedicated game server gives you access to more memory, processing power, bandwidth, and storage capabilities than any other hosting model, as well as admin-level oversight across your entire gaming platform.
+No matter if you are playing Minecraft, Counter-Strike: Global Offensive, or Rust, running your own dedicated game server gives you access to more memory, processing power, bandwidth, and storage capabilities than any other hosting model.
+You’ll also experience admin-level oversight across your entire gaming platform.

 Interested in learning how to make a game server for your own game or for a game you can play with your friends?
-This guide is here to break it down for you.
+This guide will break it down for you.

 - Why you should host your own dedicated gaming server.